Beverly1231/Hello-World/README.md

 # Hello-World

 Hi!
 My name is Bin Xu.
-I am from china.
+I'm from china.